dan-blanchard/streams/README.md

 # streams

-PyCon 2015 talk on streamparse.
+PyData NYC 2015 talk on streamparse and pystorm.

 ## View the slides now